1- Before You Start the Engine

 - Starting and stopping the engine

-- Naming and operating all dashboard controls
+- Naming and operating all dashboard and steering wheel controls

 - Checking oil level